 During the financial year £18.3m of expenditure was incurred with third parties in which members had an interest.
-These are listed in the table below.

 RBWM paid grants totalling £324,000 to voluntary organisations in which 11 members had positions on the governing body.
 In all instances the grants were made with proper consideration of declarations of interest.
 The relevant members did not take part in any discussion or decision relating to the grants.
 Details of all of these transactions are recorded in the Register of Members' Interest open to public inspection at the Town Hall during office hours.